rwieruch/blog_robinwieruch_content/blog/react-drag-and-drop/index.md

 <Divider />

-We've used two render prop components coming from the react-beautiful-dnd library.
+We've used two render prop components coming from the @hello-pangea/dnd library.
 Let's implement a render prop component ourselves by using children as a function:

 ```javascript{1,17}
 const Item = ({ index, item, dragItemStyle = {}, children }) => (